Building collapse in northern Lebanon kills at least six people

 - list 3 of 3Week in Pictures: From Israeli air raids on Lebanon to bombing in Pakistan

-Search and rescue operations were under way, with civil defence teams, supported by the Lebanese Red Cross and emergency and relief agencies, leading efforts.
+Search-and-rescue operations were under way, with civil defence teams, supported by the Lebanese Red Cross and emergency and relief agencies, leading efforts.

 Residents of the neighbourhoood also took part in rescue efforts, rushing to help remove debris and create openings in the collapsed building.